shadowaxe99/cantwritenobite/README.md

 Follow these simple steps to get the game up and running:

-1. **Clone the repository**.
+1. Clone the repository.
 It's as easy as winning an election.
 Just open your terminal and type:

 ```
 git clone https://github.com/username/cantwritenobite.git
 cd cantwritenobite
 ```

-2. **Install the dependencies**.
+2. Install the dependencies.
 We have the best dependencies, everybody says so.
 In your terminal, type:

 ```
 pip install -r requirements.txt
 ```

-3. **Run the game**.
+3. Run the game.
 It's so fun, you'll get tired of winning.
 In your terminal, type:

 ```
 python main.py